CybersecGen/On-Premises-Security-lab/README.md

 ---

-### Switched my host OS from Windows to Ubuntu Linux
+### Switched my host OS from Windows to Ubuntu Linux as it was ligher, smoother and I enjoyed being in the terminal

 ![Ubuntu Install](Ubuntu.PNG)

-### Hardware Upgrade on my primary Lenovo laptop before upgrading to a MacBook Pro.
+### Hardware Upgrade on my primary Lenovo laptop before completely upgrading to a MacBook Pro for more processor power.

 ![Hardware Upgrade](hardware-update.heic)